luisfariass/Fatemeh-Hosseinigoki/README.md

 ### Publications
-* F. Hosseinigoki and O. Kosut, "Capacity of Gaussian Arbitrarily-Varying Fading Channels," close to submission to _IEEE Transaction on Information Theory_.

-* F. Hosseinigoki and O. Kosut, "Gaussian Arbitrarily-Varying Channel Capacity Using List Decoding," close to submission to _Entropy, Open Access Journal_.

 * F. Hosseinigoki and O. Kosut, "Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding," in _IEEE International Symposium on Information Theory (ISIT)_, pp. 471-475, Vail, CO, Jun.
 2018.

 * F. Hosseinigoki and O. Kosut, "The Gaussian Interference Channel in the Presence of Malicious Jammers," submitted to _IEEE Transaction on Information Theory_ on Dec.
 2017.